statamic/docs/content/collections/docs/blade.md

 </html>
 ```

 This rule only applies to the _template_.
 You're free to use a `.antlers.html` template and a `.blade.php` layout.
-If you want to do this, instead of a `yield`, the contents of the template will be available as in the `template_content` variable.
+If you want to do this, the contents of the template will be available as in the `template_content` variable instead of `yield`.

 ```
 {{# mytemplate.antlers.html #}}